kaifuchenlab/kaifuchenlab.github.io/_members/Xu-Yan.md

 ---
-name: Jiayi Chen, B.S.
+name: Xu Yan, B.S.
-image: images/JiayiChen.jpg
+image: images/XuYan.jpg
 description: Master Student
 role: undergrad
 ---
-09/2024 ~ Present
+09/2025 ~ Present

-Jiayi is a Master student in the BIG program of Harvard Medical School.
-She received her Bachelor of Science in Bioinformatics (Graduate with a First-Class Degree) from the Xi’an Jiaotong Liverpool University.
-Her research interest is in computational modeling of cell identity gene expression regulation with application to cardiovascular development and diseases.
+Xu is a Master student in the Computational Biology and Quantitative Genetics program of Harvard School of Public Health.
+He received his Bachelor of Science in Chemistry (Graduate with #1 grade score in the class) from the University of Nottingham.